hyperjumptech/monika/docs/src/pages/guides/notifications.md

 ## Webhook

-Besides the email notifications, monika also provide weebhook service using rest api calls and POST methods.
+Besides the email notifications, `Monika` also provide webhook service using REST API calls and POST methods.

 ```json
 {